ludocode/onramp/docs/status.md

 ## C17

-C17 added no no features and only fixed C11 defects.
+C17 added no new features and only fixed C11 defects.
 In Onramp, C17 is an alias for C11; all C17 fixes are backported to C11.